spdx/spdx-spec/chapters/3-package-information.md

 **3.4.1** Purpose: Provide the actual file name of the package, or path of the directory being treated as a package.
 This may include the packaging and compression methods used as part of the file name, if appropriate.

-**3.4.2** Intent: Here, the actual file name of the compressed file containing the package may be a significant technical element that needs to be included with each package identification information.
+**3.4.2** Intent: The actual file name of the compressed file containing the package may be a significant technical element that needs to be included with each package identification information.
 If a grouping, like a set of files in a subdirectory, is being treated as a package, the subdirectory name may be appropriate to provide.
-Subdirectory name is preceeded with a “./”, see [http://www.ietf.org/rfc/rfc3986.txt](http://www.ietf.org/rfc/rfc3986.txt) for syntax.
+Subdirectory name is preceeded with a `./`.
+See [RFC 3986][rfc3986] for syntax.

 **3.4.3** Cardinality: Optional, one.

-**3.4.4** Data Format: single line of text.
+**3.4.4** Data Format: Single line of text.

 **3.4.5** Tag: `PackageFileName:`